What should a Maintenance Manager personally focus on to get the best performance and results from their maintenance department?

 Your request covers two categories of KPI—those that relate to your personal performance as a maintenance manager, and those that relate to the performance of the maintenance department you lead.

-Your Maintenance Manager job position is like a cog in a machine—it fulfils a function needed by the organisation.
+Your Maintenance Manager job position is like a cog in a machine—it fulfils a function needed by the organization.
 The leadership role you have can be done by perfectly well by numerous others.
 While you are in the role, your first responsibility is to ensure your organization survives and remains in business.
 Your second responsibility is to make your organization better, which for a business and its departments is to become ever more efficient and ever more effective at making and delivering their products or services to customers.

 The KPI’s to use for monitoring your maintenance department performance are those that measure its efficiency and effectiveness.
 Efficiency is needed in the use of your financial, physical, intellectual, and human resources.
 Effectiveness is required from the work you and your department are responsible to do.
 There needs to be both leading indicators to forewarn of problems and provide guidance toward success, and lagging indicators to show trends of results.
 There is much information available in books and online about these types of KPI’s for maintenance groups.